Large subsets avoiding algebraic patterns: Comparing Hausdorff dimension and sumsets with measure

 \section{Comparing Hausdorff dimension and sumsets with measure}

-In particular, Theorem \ref{Sidon} proves that there exists a Sidon set $S\subset\R$ such that $S+S$ has non-zero Lebesgue measure, while Theorem \ref{mainResult} shows the existence of a Sidon set with Hausdorff dimension 1.
+Theorem \ref{Sidon} proves in particular that there exists a Sidon set $S\subset\R$ such that $S+S$ has non-zero Lebesgue measure, while Theorem \ref{mainResult} shows the existence of a Sidon set with Hausdorff dimension 1.
 It may be legitimate to ask whether there is a direct implication between these two theorems.
-In other words, is there any implication in $\R$ between $\dim_H(S)=1$ and $S+S$ has positive Lebesgue measure?
+In other words, is there any implication in $\R$ between $\dim_H(S)=1$ and $S+S$ having positive Lebesgue measure?
 The answer is no, as the following two theorems show.

 \begin{theorem} There exists a set $E\subset[0,1]$ of Hausdorff dimension 1, such that $E+E$ have Lebesgue measure zero. \end{theorem}

 \begin{proof} Let $E$ be the subset of $[0,1]$ made up of reals written only with digits ranging from $0$ to $d-1$ in their expansion in the generalized basis $(2d)_{d\geqslant 2}=(4,6, \dots ,2n, \dots)$ :